1javid/spring-security-and-validation/README.md

-# My Spring Security and Validation Application
+# Spring Security and Validation Application

 This is a Spring Boot application that demonstrates how to build a web application with Spring Security and request validation.
 It includes examples of how to secure endpoints and validate incoming requests to ensure data integrity and prevent unauthorized access.